Hurricane Window & Door FAQs

 4. Dry Fit the New Window

-- Place the new window into the rough opening to ensure it fits properly.
-Use shims if necessary to center and level the window.
+– Place the new window into the rough opening to ensure it fits properly.
+Most manufacturers require a gap of no more than 1/4″ from framing or bucking.
+Use shims if necessary to center and level the window and any gaps larger than 1/16″ should be shimmed.
 Make sure the window is plumb and square.

 5. Apply Waterproofing and Flashing